divshot/docs/integrations/yeoman.md

 # Using Yeoman with Divshot Hosting

-[Yeoman](http://yeoman.io) is a powerful workflow for developing web apps using Yo (scaffolding), Grunt (builds), and Bower (package management).
+<p class="lead"><a href="http://yeoman.io">Yeoman</a> is a powerful workflow for developing web apps using Yo (scaffolding), Grunt (builds), and Bower (package management).
 Yo provides "generators" to help you scaffold new apps.
-Generators write your Grunt configuration and pull in relevant Grunt tasks.
+Generators write your Grunt configuration and pull in relevant Grunt tasks.</p>

 ## Getting Started